shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 ### Selecting our points of interest

 Speaking of points of interest, let's generate a list of points-of-interest.
-Let's use these one:
+Let's use these ones:

 42.7314418,-84.4769123 (south east side of Benefactor's plaza, by the Natural Sciences building)
 <br>42.73199,-84.4780939 (north west side of Benefactor's plaza, by the Horticulture building)